 Fish Species Compatibility Guide

 Creating a harmonious community aquarium requires careful consideration of which fish can live together peacefully.
 Incompatible tankmates lead to stress, aggression, injuries, and deaths.
-This guide helps you understand compatibility factors and choose fish that will thrive together.
+This article helps you understand compatibility factors and choose fish that will thrive together.

 Key Compatibility Factors

 Consider all these factors when choosing tankmates.
+Your aquatic veterinarian and experienced fish owners can offer perspective tailored to your situation.

 Temperament